Governance and Quality

 Health and Safety

-SMART are accredited by CHAS.
-In order to maintain a safe environment for staff and our service users, all Department Managers are required to hold IOSH qualification and each Department has a qualified Health and Safety representative.
-Our policies and Procedures are audited annually by a designated ‘Competent Person’
+In order to maintain a safe environment for staff and our service users, all staff are required to hold CAPD approved health and safety certification and each Department has a qualified Health and Safety representative.
+Our policies and procedures are audited annually by a designated ‘Competent Person’.

-We have robust accounting systems, controlled internally and overseen by the Finance Director, with strict control procedures in place and tested on a regular basis.
-Our accounts and systems are audited annually by an independent accounting firm.
-Our latest audit highlighted robust financial controls in place with no areas of suggested improvement.
+We have robust accounting systems, controlled internally and overseen by an external provider, with strict control procedures in place and tested on a regular basis.
+Our accounts and accounts systems are audited annually.

 Employee and volunteer management